Sustainability and Community

-- Reduce - keep our environment simple and clean, using only what we need in both our personal lives and retreat center.
+- Reduce - keep our environment simple and clean, using only what we need in our personal lives and the retreat center.

 - Recycle and Compost as much waste as we can.

-- Build relationships with local schools, foster homes, and orphanages so that we may contribute diapers, cleaning supplies, bilingual books, women's sanitary products, etc. with the money or goods that guests donate, and with a portion of our earnings.
+- Build relationships with local schools, foster homes, and orphanages so that we may contribute diapers, cleaning supplies, bilingual books, women's sanitary products, etc., with the money or goods that guests donate and a portion of our earnings.

 - Organize local beach clean-ups.

-By choosing Istmo Retreat you are contributing towards our efforts in sustainability and community.
+By choosing Istmo Retreat, you are contributing to our sustainability and community efforts.
 Ways you may help include, but are not limited to:

-- Leave donations of diapers, feminine hygiene products, bilingual books, cleaning supplies, clothes, we will happily donate it to the local institution/charity most in need.
+- Leave donations of diapers, feminine hygiene products, bilingual books, cleaning supplies, and clothes.
+We will happily donate them to the local institution/charity most in need.

-- Participate in one of our tours and/or activities that focus on empowering the local culture and history:
+- Participate in one of our tours and activities that focus on empowering the local culture and history:

-- Ask us if either the local plumber, the local basket weaver, the local fishermen, or the local dance teacher, are available to teach you and your group how the water distribution system works (we may even recruit you to help make improvements to the system), how baskets are made, how nets are fixed, or how to dance salsa or tipico (the traditional Panamanian dance) respectively.
+- Ask us if either the local plumber, the local basket weaver, the local fishermen, or the local dance teacher is available to teach you and your group how the water distribution system works (we may even recruit you to help make improvements to the system), how baskets are made, how nets are fixed, or how to dance salsa or tipico (the traditional Panamanian dance) respectively.

-- Visit the local artisan market and buy the goods that were made here in Panama.
+- Visit the local artisan market and buy the goods made here in Panama.

-I hope you agree with us, that the value of empowering, integrating, and learning from the community and supporting local businesses goes so much further than a quick, and many times disruptive, hit and run approach to community service.
+I hope you agree that the value of empowering, integrating, and learning from the community and supporting local businesses goes much further than a quick, and many times disruptive, hit-and-run community service.

 We look forward to sharing, serving, and empowering our slice of paradise with you!